 With Wolf at the helm, I expected the food to be pretty good.
 The first surprise was the parking in the back.
 It's a pretty good sized lot.
 The buildings next door aren't rented, so the entire lot can be used for Foxy Brown.

 They also have a small patio with 2 tables.
 Too hot during the day, but it might be ok at night; or if you bring a dog.
 When I walked inside, it was a lot nicer than I expected.
 And bigger.
 With a bar in the middle of the room, it feels no different than the lounge area of a regular sized restaurant.
-They have a big flat screen on the wall; but it's the glossy kind, so with the ambient light in this place it acts more like a big mirror.

 There's also a decent mix of music, with Marry You, Somebody Told Me and Like I Love You among the tunes I recognized.
 They have one menu for lunch and dinner, with the only changeup being the dreaded "fish of the day".
 Quite a change from the 20 or so specials they have everyday at Coconuts.